usnistgov/ndn-dpdk/docs/INSTALL.md

 ## Compile-Time Settings

-You can change compile-time settings by setting these environment variables:
+You can change compile-time settings by setting environment variables.
+Unless indicated otherwise, you must run `make clean` when switching compile-time settings.

-* `NDNDPDK_MK_RELEASE=1` selects release mode that disables assertions and verbose logging in C code.
+`NDNDPDK_MK_RELEASE=1` environment variable selects release mode that disables assertions and verbose logging in C code.

-* `NDNDPDK_MK_THREADSLEEP=1` causes a polling thread to sleep for a short duration if it processed zero packets in a loop iteration.
+`NDNDPDK_MK_THREADSLEEP=1` environment variable causes a polling thread to sleep for a short duration if it processed zero packets in a loop iteration.
 This reduces CPU utilization when running on a machine with fewer CPU cores, but may negatively impact performance.

-* `NDNDPDK_MK_COVERAGE=1` enables C code coverage collection.
+`NDNDPDK_MK_COVERAGE=1` environment variable enables C code coverage collection.
 After running unit tests, you can generate coverage report with `make coverage` (requires `lcov` dependency).

+`CC` environment variable specifies a compiler for C code, excluding eBPF.
+The default is `gcc`.

+`BPFCC` environment variable specifies a compiler for eBPF programs.
+The default is `clang-11`.

-* C code (except eBPF) is compiled with `gcc` by default; you can override this by setting the `CC` environment variable.
+C code (including DPDK and SPDK, excluding eBPF) is compiled with `-march=native` flag by default.
-* eBPF programs are compiled with `clang-11` by default; you can override this by setting the `BPFCC` environment variable.

-You must run `make clean` when switching compile-time settings.
+It selects the CPU instruction sets available on the local machine, and makes the compiled binaries incompatible with any other CPU model.
+Pass `--arch=`*CPU-type* argument to the `ndndpdk-install.sh` to change the target CPU architecture.
+See [GCC - x86 options](https://gcc.gnu.org/onlinedocs/gcc/x86-Options.html) for available options.
+To switch this setting, you need to rerun the dependency installation script before recompiling NDN-DPDK.

+`GOAMD64` environment variable selects the x86-64-v3 architecture level for Go code, and makes the compiled binaries incompatible with older CPU models.
+See [Go Minimum Requirements - amd64](https://github.com/golang/go/wiki/MinimumRequirements#amd64) for available options.
+The default is `GOAMD64=v3`.